-Guide to family and group travel insurance
+Guide to family travel insurance

 - Consider whether a family policy is a more efficient way of arranging cover than taking out individual policies